lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 0xdeba1e292f8ba88238e10ab3c7f88bd4be4fac56cad5194b6ecceaf653468af1 => 0x4d7920546f6b656e20322e30
 ```

-Such low level languages is difficult for humans to understand and read.
-ERC725Y solves part of the problem, by offering a more flexibile contract storage, where the data is addressed via `bytes32` keys.
-However, with everything being read as bytes, this makes the contract storage very hard to with.
+Using **slots numbers** and **raw bytes** makes the contract storage very hard to work with.
+[ERC725Y](../universal-profile/01-lsp0-erc725account#erc725y---generic-key-value-store) solves part of the problem through a more flexible storage layout, where data is addressed via `bytes32` keys.
+However with such low-level languages, this makes it difficult for humans to understand the data in the storage.

-Finally, everyone can store information differently on contracts like ERC725Account, depending on individual use cases and needs.
-There is no standard schema that defines **what is the data** and **how the data looks like**.
-This make it very hard for ERC725 Account to interact with each other, and for external services to interact with ERC725Accounts.
+Finally, everyone can store information differently on contracts like [ERC725Account](../universal-profile/01-lsp0-erc725account), depending on individual use cases and needs.
+There is no standard schema that defines what is the data and what the data looks like.
+This makes it very hard for ERC725Account to interact with each other, and for external services to interact with ERC725Accounts.

 ## What does this standard represent?